shannonyu/sh-toolkits-lib/README.md

 #sh-toolkits-lib

 A library to implement shell toolkits, which means collect similar or common operations together.
-But there is more, you can use this library to implement api sdk also.
+But there is more, you can use this library to implement api sdk, too.

 #Get started